Frequently Asked Questions About Giving to OSC

 “I do not mean that there should be relief for others and pressure on you, but it is a question of a fair balance between your present abundance and their need, so that their abundance may be for your need, in order that there may be a fair balance.
 The one who had much did not have too much, and the one who had little did not have too little.”

-In other words, churches are supposed to be little economies of generosity, where those who “have much” share with those who “have little”, thereby creating a “fair balance.”
+In other words, churches are supposed to be micro-economies of generosity, where those who have much share with those who have little, thereby creating a fair balance.

-Giving 10% is a fine rule of thumb, if that works for you.
-But as a church, we don’t use that rule because although it might seem fair, it actually creates inequalities since the distribution of wealth itself is unequal.
-Many people may be genuinely unable to give 10% due to hardships, and consequently feel guilt or shame, and thereby avoid participation in the life of our community.
-Others may be perfectly able to give more than 10%, but are excluded from the gift of relieving others’ hardships because they gave less.
+It if works for you, contributing 10% of your resources is a fine rule of thumb.
+But like Paul, we recognize that wealth is unequally distributed.
+Many people may be genuinely unable to give 10% and feel guilt or shame about it, thereby distancing themselves from the life of our community.
+Others may be perfectly able to give more than 10%, but are excluded from the gift of relieving others’ hardships because they gave less than they were able.

 In either case, what you have, what you need, and what you give is between you and God.
 As a church, we are not entitled to that information.
 Each of us must take responsibility for what we give and what we receive.
 That is why, later in his letter, Paul writes in 2 Corinthians 9:7: